-Fastest Charging Small Electric Car - FIAT 500E
+FIAT 500E » Fastest Charging Small Electric Car

 The 2025 Fiat 500e targets city dwellers with short commutes, offering a compact, stylish electric hatchback.
 With 117 horsepower and a maximum range of 149 miles, it’s designed as a daily driver, not a high performance or road trip vehicle.
 The 500e stands out with its cute, fashionable design, with new colors and styles being added regularly.
 Inside, it comes equipped with a large infotainment touchscreen, a digital gauge cluster, and basic driver-assistance features.

-Fastest Charging Electric Sedan &
+LUCID AIR » Fastest Charging Electric Sedan

-Fastest Charging Electric Crossover - KIA EV6
+KIA EV6 » Fastest Charging Electric Crossover

 Kia's EV6 is a versatile and fun-to-drive electric crossover that offers different configurations to meet diverse needs, from long-range models exceeding 300 miles (EPA) to performance-focused all-wheel-drive trims boasting up to 576 horsepower.
 Charging is among the fastest in the segment, with 800 volt charging architecture.
 The EV6 is positioned as a strong competitor to rivals like the Tesla Model 3, Ford Mustang Mach-E, and Volkswagen ID.4.

-Fastest Charging Electric SUV - GENESIS G80
+Kia EV9 » Fastest Charging Electric SUV

-Fastest Charging Electric Truck - CHEVROLET SILVERADO EV
+CHEVROLET SILVERADO EV » Fastest Charging Electric Truck

 Towing is a range killer, but if you’re looking to go long distances with a hitch, the 2025 Chevrolet Silverado EV accommodates with a very fast DC charge speed.
 This year, Chevy expanded its lineup with a new base model and a mid-range LT trim, making the Silverado EV more accessible without sacrificing key features.
 It is a versatile and practical truck with fully independent suspension for a smoother ride quality and impressive towing capability.
-Features like 10 outlets providing 10.2kW of power, diagonal “crab walk” ability, and the available midgate add to the Silverado EV’s appeal.
+Features like 10 outlets providing 10.2kW of power, diagonal “crab walk” ability, and the available midgate add to the Silverado EV’s appeal. - 100 miles added in 17.2 minutes at the maximum DC charger

 The Hyundai IONIQ 6 is a sleek, all-electric sedan designed with aerodynamics in mind, helping it achieve an impressive range.
 Its futuristic interior features sustainable materials and advanced tech, including ultra-fast charging on an 800V architecture.
 With a focus on efficiency and style, it offers an alternative to traditional EV sedans like the Tesla Model 3 and is often recommended for first time EV buyers.